 The “rainbow” is a reminder that God keeps His Word (Genesis 9:12-17).
 God promised never to destroy the world by water again.
-God will never welsh on His Word.
+God will never renege on His Word.
 He never goes back on a promise.
 God is not unstable.
 He is always true to Himself.

-This angel’s face reflects the glory of God and his feet indicate he is come to execute God’s judgment.
+This angel’s face reflects the glory of God, and his feet indicate he is come to execute God’s judgment.

 He had a little book open in his hand.

-The Lamb of God opened the seven-sealed scroll (5:1) but the angel holds a small scroll.
+The Lamb of God opened the seven-sealed scroll (5:1), but the angel holds a small scroll.
 This scroll held his impending mission.
 His mission was to announce that Jesus holds the title deed to the world.
 God is in the process of repossessing the world from Satan.
 When Jesus comes, He will bring His title deed to prove that He is the rightful owner.

 And he set his right foot on the sea and his left foot on the land,

-The angel had his right foot on the sea and his left foot on the land indicating his right of authority over the earth.
+The angel had his right foot on the sea and his left foot on the land, indicating his right of authority over the earth.
 God is going to take back what is rightfully His (Psalm 2:6-8).
 This angel is claiming the world for Christ.